BUSINESS leaders and marketing gurus lined up to say the move was a bad decision for the future of Newport's economic prospects.

 Newport Unlimited chief executive Gareth Beer said he understands Sir Terry's disappointment over the decision and added: "I hope that this will not detrimentally affect the excellent working

 relationship that we have built up with Sir Terry and his team over time."

 He added: "We will aim to ensure that Simon Gibson's resignation from Newport Unlimited does not unduly affect the overall delivery of Newports major regeneration programme."

 One marketing consultant said that Sir Terry is a man of great influence and his words carry a lot of weight in the business world.

-Another warned that publicity such as this can put of investment and Newport as a reletively new city needs all the help it can get.
+Another warned that publicity such as this can put of investment and Newport as a reletively new city needs all the help it

 "The council should be bending over backwards to get key figures like Sir Terry on side," he said.